samerlahoud/tutorial-lpwan-iot/ICT-18/technical-specs.md

 \end{figure}

 ### Power-Saving Mode (PSM)
-- In PSM, an idle device does not monitor paging channels $\Rightarrow$ unreachability
+- In PSM, idle devices do not monitor paging channels $\Rightarrow$ unreachability
 - A device leaves PSM to send application data or a periodic tracking area update message
 \vspace{-2mm}
 \begin{figure}